 History behind the Wroclaw gnomes:

 Although these gnomes have become a cute tourist attraction, they represent a dark time in Polish history when Poland was under communist rule.
 The ‘Orange Movement’ was an underground protest movement based in Wroclaw in the 1980’s that used absurdity and nonsense to stage peaceful yet subversive protest.
 The organisation initially painted dwarfs on walls that had been freshly painted to cover up anti-government slogans.
 This dwarf graffiti soon became the organisations trademark and appeared across all major cities of Poland.

-It was after this, that free elections took place and in 2001 to commemorate the part in which the Orange Movement played bringing about political change a single ‘Papa’ gnome was installed.
+It was after this, that free elections took place and in 2001.
+To commemorate the part in which the Orange Movement played bringing about political change a single ‘Papa’ gnome was installed.
 ‘Papa’ is now known as the first of the Wroclaw Gnomes and is situated on the corner of Swidnicka Street near the subway where many Orange demonstrations took place.

-Finding the gnomes:
+Finding the Wroclaw gnomes:

-The best way of finding the gnomes is to just go out and explore this beautiful city. it won’t be long before you notice your first one, after that you’ll be finding them all over the place.
+The best way of finding the gnomes is to just go out and explore this beautiful city.
+It won’t be long before you notice your first one, after that you’ll be finding them all over the place.
 Keep a close eye around the tourist sites, popular restaurants and businesses.